wur-bioinformatics/introduction-to-bioinformatics/week2.md

   h.
 At least one of your hits is outside of fungi, suggesting that Vps36p homologs might be more widespread.
 What could be a possible blast strategy to find more distant homologs? \
   i.
 Try to modify the Algorithm parameters for the search done in question f. to find more homologs.
 Keep using the blastp algorithm, just try to modify a parameter.
 How many hits do you find? \
 Finally, we want to get an overview how similar these distantly related proteins are.
-To this end, we will download some hits and perform a multiple sequence alignment.
+To this end, we will download some hits and perform a multiple sequence alignment. \
-Unfortunately, the download function does not work yet with the WUR blast server.
-To download, also run the search from question i. with NCBI blast. \
   j.
 Generate a multi-fasta file of 10 sequences: The first 9 hits from the previous blast search and the original sequence (NP_013521.1).
 (Hint: you can mark sequences and save them by clicking on Download -> Fasta (complete sequences); use a text editor to add the original sequence manually). \
   k.
 We will use [M-Coffee](https://tcoffee.crg.eu/apps/tcoffee/do:mcoffee) from the [T-Coffee suite](https://tcoffee.crg.eu/apps/tcoffee/index.html).
 This program computes multiple other tools to estimate several multiple sequence alignments and combines them into one final alignment.
 The output includes a color code showing the agreement between the methods.
 Upload you multi-fasta file and run it with default parameters.
 Look at the estimated alignment.
 What can you say about the overall alignment quality?
 Where can you find regions of high and low agreement? \
   l.
 Would you conclude that these sequences are homologous across their entire length?
 Why/why not?